Simlipal National Park, Orissa

 Flora in Simlipal National Park

 The park is a treasure house of 501 species of plants belonging to 102 families.
 82 species of orchids have also been identified here.
 It has a mixed type of vegetation with Northern tropical semi-evergreen trees and Northern tropical moist deciduous trees.
 Plus, dry deciduous hill forest and high level Sal forests.
 The grasslands and the savannas provide grazing grounds for the herbivores and hiding place to the carnivores.
 The forest boasts of innumerable medicinal and aromatic plants, which provide a source of earnings for the tribals.

-Excursions from Simlipal Tiger Reserve include the temple town of Bhubaneshwar and the former colonial capital of British India, Calcutta.
+Excursions from Simlipal National Park include the temple town of Bhubaneshwar and the former colonial capital of British India, Calcutta.
 Both destinations have direct air, rail and road links

 During summers, light cotton clothing is essential whereas woolens would suffice during winters.
 Permit for entry to the park must be collected at Baripada.
 The Santhal tribes that live in the Simlipal forest celebrate feast and dance during January, which tourists may attend by prior notification.